 It is the school's responsibility to compile a full response.
 This means that it must obtain responses to those recommendations relating to other areas of the University, to which actions arising from the report were addressed.
 For instance, if the report recommended that a lecture theatre needed to be refurbished, it is the school's responsibility to find out from the Head of Estate Services what action has, or will/will not be taken, in response to this recommendation.
-A realistic assessment of available resources (both at school and institutional level) should be borne in mind when formulating plans.
+A realistic assessment of available resources (both at school and institutional level) should be borne in mind when formulating plans and should be discussed with the relevant College Principal.
+Implementation of the recommendations should be included in the School's annual five year planning process.